 I’m filled with the sadness that afflicted the Roman patricians of the fourth century: I feel irredeemable barbarism rising from the bowels of the earth.

 —Flaubert to Turgenev (1872)

-Robert Pogue Harrison has been called “the single most significant writer in the humanities today,” heir to Auerbach, so I thought I had better read this new book!
-A relatively short (150-page) essay in cultural interpretation, Juvenescence has a profound but simple thesis, which can be arranged in three parts:
+Robert Pogue Harrison has been called “the single most significant writer in the humanities today,” the heir to Erich Auerbach.
+His new book is a relatively short (150-page) essay in cultural interpretation.
+Juvenescence has a profound but simple thesis, which can be arranged in three parts:

 1. Humans are the only animals whose age is complicated by our being born into culture, a set of institutions that reach back behind our birth and out beyond our death; thus, our age is not simply biological but cultural.

 2. Cultural renewal comes about by synthesizing the brash ambition of youth (which Harrison calls “genius”) with the custodial stewardship of age (which Harrison calls “wisdom”), so that every genuine renewal—a “neotenic revolution” in Harrison’s vocabulary—preserves the past by revivifying it and making it live anew.
 Juvenescence, or the strong capacity for neotenic revolution, may be the hallmark of the modern period, beginning with Dante’s reinvention of the Classical past.